 Fields of Application

 The available lidar systems measure the optical and microphysical properties of aerosols and optically thin clouds, vertical winds within aerosol layers and at cloud base, as well as temperature and humidity profiles.
-The integration of the cloud radar into LACROS overcomes the limitation of the lidar systems to observe only cloud-free and thincloud (cirrus, altocumulus) scenarios.
+The integration of the cloud radar into LACROS overcomes the limitation of the lidar systems to observe only cloud-free and thin-cloud (cirrus, altocumulus) scenarios.
 It enables extensive insights into the microphysical and dynamical processes of thick stratiform and convective clouds, and thus the investigation of droplet activation and precipitation formation in convective cloud systems.
 This achievement will facilitate novel links between atmospheric measurements, laboratory studies, and modeling activities.
-The future application of LACROS concentrates on four main subjects:
+The current application of LACROS concentrates on four main subjects:

-- Investigation of heterogeneous ice–formation processes by exploiting co–located remote–sensing observations of aerosol and cloud radiative and microphysical properties.
+Investigation of heterogeneous ice–formation processes by exploiting co–located remote–sensing observations of aerosol and cloud radiative and microphysical properties.

-In this context, the CLOUDNET algorithms have been implemented at TROPOS.
+In this context, the Cloudnet algorithms have been implemented at TROPOS.

-- The steadily growing number of spaceborne sensors for cloud and aerosol characterization also implies a need for ground–based observing stations that provide data sets for the validation of the derived products.
-Also, the combination of ground-based and spaceborne measurements may allow to reduce the uncertainties in the retrieval of cloud and aerosol microphysical
+The steadily growing number of spaceborne sensors for cloud and aerosol characterization also implies a need for ground–based observing stations that provide data sets for the validation of the derived products.
+Also, the combination of ground-based and spaceborne measurements may allow to reduce the uncertainties in the retrieval of cloud and aerosol microphysical properties.